-PQM READY is our standard for master trusts.
-Multi-employer trust-based schemes can apply for it.
+PQM Ready is our standard for multi-employer trust-based schemes.

-Master trusts are likely to become a major part of the pensions landscape as auto-enrolment is phased into all employers.
+Master trusts are a major part of the pensions landscape as auto-enrolment has phased in to all employers.
 Many new master trusts have entered the market, and it's important that they can deliver good outcomes for savers.
 We want to recognise high quality master trusts.

-To qualify for PQM READY, a scheme needs to meet the PQM READY Standards on governance and communications.
+To qualify for PQM Ready, a master trust needs to meet certain standards on governance and communications, summarised below:

 The trustees must be fully independent.
 They have the power to make, break or vary arrangements with the scheme's fund managers and administrators.
 The trustees, or any company associated with the trustees, cannot have any commercial interest in the master trust.
 This is to ensure that trustees can always act in the members' interests and independently of any commercial sponsor or founder.
 We would not normally regard participating employers or their employees as having a commercial interest.
 Independent trustees do not have to come from a professional trustee company.

 Trustees must also undertake training in line with the Pensions Regulator's Code on Trustee Knowledge and Understanding .
 Trustees have to regularly review key DC issues at their meetings.

 The scheme also needs to have clear and engaging communications to members when joining the scheme, ongoing, leaving and for members approaching retirement

 All employers using the scheme must be able to access a default investment option with charges no higher than 0.75%.
 We appreciate that some employers may opt for a more expensive default, but if they do so it must be their own choice.
 The scheme needs to offer a simple range of investment options or a default option.